 The Philippines and a Poisoned Arrow

 After taking up much-needed supplies, Magellan’s fleet sailed on to the Philippines.
 At that time, 150 sailors were still alive.
 With the help of his interpreter Enrique Melaka, Ferdinand Magellan was able to exchange gifts with the Prince of Limasawa, Raja Kolambu, who led the Spaniards to the island of Cebu, where they succeeded in converting the prince of Cebu, Rajah Humabon, and many of his subjects to Christianity.
 The chief Lapu-Lapu on the neighbouring island of Mactan, however, rejected the idea of supremacy and missionary work.
 As a result, Magellan tried to take possession of the island by force for his ally and thus for Spain and Christianity.
 The military action on Mactan on 27 April 1521 failed: despite their firearms, the Spaniards were pushed back on the shore by the locals and had to mourn several casualties.
 Magellan was killed in that battle.
 According to the reports of his chronicler Pigafetta, he was one of the last to fight in the water to cover the retreat of his people.
 A poisoned arrow had pierced his thigh; shortly thereafter he had been struck down by two lance shots, one wounding him in the face, the other under his right arm.
-Soon after the failed attack on Mactan, the Prince of Cebu broke away from Christianity and let the Spaniards attack.
+Soon after the failed attack on Mactan, the prince of Cebu renounced Christianity and lured the Europeans into a trap.
 35 sailors were killed.

 Elcano Finishing the Journey